ShivangiSingh17/Java-Jet/README.md

-### OOP Concept:
+### OOP Concepts:
 ![alt text](https://stackify.com/wp-content/uploads/2017/04/java-oops-793x397.jpg)

 Java is an object oriented programming language.
-The main aim of OOP is to bind together the data and the functions that operate so that no other part of the code can access this data except that function.
+The main aim of OOP languages is to bind together the data and the functions that operate so that data is only accessed where necessary.
 <dd>OOPs Concept INCLUDES: </dd>
-:sound:1)<B>Polymorphism-</B> Way to differentiate between entities with the same name efficiently.
+:sound:1)<B>Polymorphism-</B> Method of differentiating between entities with the same name efficiently.

   For example:[here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/polymorphism.java)

 :sound:2)<B> Inheritance-</B> Mechanism by which one class can inherit the features of another class.

-:sound:3)<B> Object-</B> It the most basic unit of OOPs.
-An object consists of :
+:sound:3)<B> Object-</B> This is the most basic unit of OOPs.
+An object consists of three properties:

  - State: It is represented by attributes of an object.
 It also reflects the properties of an object.